This infection and disease control website is for you. You can save lives with this resource.

 Each section begins with important and urgent information for your day-to-day use when suddenly confronted with a possible disease suspect, followed by more detailed reference information for your further knowledge and understanding.

-There is a Resource Centre with useful information for easy reference, including Revised Glossary of Terms.
+There is a Resource Centre with useful information for easy reference, including Glossary of Terms.
 When relevant, they can be pulled and posted for easy in-house reference.

 Use this website wisely and you will save lives!

 The purpose of this website is to provide Ontario SPCA personnel with a succinct guide to principles and practices of infection control relevant to Ontario SPCA Animal Centres.
 This document provides the basic information needed to develop an infection control program and establish basic infection control practices for such a facility, with specific emphasis on critical aspects such as hand hygiene, cleaning, and disinfection.